Last Updated on 28th September 2021 by Chauncey Morgan

 Once the bleach is in your hair, you need to check it every 5 to 10 minutes.
 Check more often as you get closer to your desired lift level.
 During bleaching your hair would go from dark brown, red-brown, red, orange-red, orange, yellow, and finally pale yellow.
 You will fix the color afterwards with a toner, so look at the intensity of color only.
 Don’t color your hair without our quick charts, though!

 Washing Off Bleach

-After bleaching your hair you will most likely have unwanted undertones, from red to brassy or outright orange.
-The way to fix this is using a toner, and toners work best if used without a conditioner.
+After bleaching your hair, you will most likely have unwanted undertones, from red to brassy or outright orange.
+The way to fix this is by using a toner, and toners work best if used without a conditioner.
 So even if your hair feels like straw, tone first and condition later.